-Marketing focuses on the act of selling while PR focuses on maintaining the positive image of the company selling the products or services.
+Marketing focuses on selling, while PR focuses on maintaining the positive image of the company selling the products or services.

-Looking at the way success is measured between these two business activities helps to provide more clues about the differences.
+How success is measured between these two business activities helps provide more clues about the differences.

-A PR specialist might look at these activities as success:
+A PR specialist might look at these activities as a success:

-- Positive press produced from a company executive’s speech at a large event
+- For example, the positive press produced from a company executive’s speech at a significant event.

 - Positive press about a company or product generated in broadcast outlets and trade publications

-A marketer might look at these metrics when defining success of a campaign:
+A marketer might look at these metrics when defining the success of a campaign:

 - Whether or not sales goals were met

-There is also overlap between public relations and marketing.
-This is because making sure people like a company and making sure products are selling well are intertwined goals.
+There is also an overlap between public relations and marketing.
+Ensuring people like a company and products sell well are intertwined goals.
 If people don’t connect well with the brand, then they’re not likely going to buy the product.
 If a product is horrible, then people aren’t going to view the company in a positive light.

 Top 10 Public Relations Strategies and Tactics